Irrela/Irrela.github.io/_posts/english/2023-03-21-IELTS-Speaking.md

 ## Counter Argument
 I know I can’t deny that …, but I just really think that **in most circumstances/cases**, it’s **the other way around**.

+But, we can also consider it this way

 ## Opinion
 Theaters may be **better off** being operated as private businesses.

+## Mean
+I think this issue needs to be discussed **on a case-by-case basis**.